Last Night’s Central Texas Bat Activity – 19 Feb 2018

 The Old Multi-Radar-Multi-Sensor site was brought in-house by NOAA on Feb 28, 2017.
 The public site had not been well supported since Oct 2016.
 Jian Ziang of the NSSL and OU School of Meteorology said the limited data (on a legacy page) was very spotty because “The legacy website was accessible to the public because it was hosted on a university domain, and we don’t have the funding to continue to support that anymore.”
 For a while, starting Jan 2017 the legacy page had become more reliable but with just a few months of data available.
 We are glad to have archived the previous five years of data before that occurred!

-We were granted permission to use the new, in-house MRMS site, so we will be able to resume our ongoing five -year study of nightly emergences in the Central Texas Significant Bat Area (CenTex SBA).
-This year we are expanding our domain to include the Houston and Corpus Christi areas.
+As of the end of 2017, we never were granted permission to use the new, in-house MRMS site, to be able to resume our ongoing five -year study of nightly emergences in the Central Texas Significant Bat Area (CenTex SBA).